-You don’t have to follow the National Curriculum, although there are some advantages; should your child ever return to school, by having followed the National Curriculum they’ll have comparable knowledge and skills to their peers.
+You don’t have to follow the National Curriculum when you’re in the process of creating your own homeschooling curriculum, although there are some advantages; should your child ever return to school, by having followed the National Curriculum they’ll have comparable knowledge and skills to their peers.
 The National Curriculum also provides a well-designed framework of knowledge and skills for life.
-EdPlace is National Curriculum aligned from KS1-KS4.
-Whether you choose to stick with the National Curriculum or not, EdPlace are here to help your child in English, maths and science.
+EdPlace is National Curriculum aligned from KS1-KS4, and our activities can help you to frame your home education curriculum.
+Whether you choose to stick with the National Curriculum or not when it comes to homeschooling your child, EdPlace are here to help your child with English worksheets, maths worksheets and science worksheets.

 There are some advantages to following the National Curriculum; should your child ever return to school, by having followed the National Curriculum they’ll have comparable knowledge and skills to their peers.